-Classification problems are among the most used problem statements in Machine Learning and Data Science.
+Classification problems are the most used problem statements in Machine Learning and Data Science.
 When we explore the real-life industry applications of Machine Learning, classification problems are widely used by the tech giants like Google, Apple, Tesla, Microsoft, Facebook, etc. We can find that 8 out of 10 problem statements belong to classification problems.
 Because of its popularity, many new methods come every day and challenge the previously existing methods.
 But challenge on what basis?

 Let's start understanding every method in detail.